 Once you have a feel for comics you should head down to your local comic book store.
 Don’t worry, it’s not a scary place.
 I suggest having a look around and browse the shelf to get a feel of what they sell and what kind of comics come out on a regular basis.

-Based on the free comics you read you might have a general feel as to what kind of stories you want to read, but if you are still not sure talk to a member of staff.
+Based on the free comics you read you might have an idea of what stories you want to read.
+If you’re still not sure then talk to a member of staff.
 They’re a friendly bunch and love helping readers discover new comics to read.
-Don’t be scared to tell them you are new to comics as retailers love new readers as they help expand their business.
+Don’t be scared to tell them you’re just getting started as retailers love new readers in their stores.

 You can find your closest store using the Comic Shop Locator.